Interstate Commission on the Potomac River Basin: Timeline of accomplishments

 1980s - ICPRB initiates regional discussion of the problem posed by invasive aquatic weed, hydrilla (1983).
-After Maryland (1985) and the District of Columbia (1986) initiate a phosphate detergent bans, ICPRB recommends (1987) expanding such bans basin-wide.
+After Maryland (1985) and the District of Columbia (1986) initiated a phosphate detergent ban, ICPRB recommended (1987) expanding such bans basin-wide.

 1990s - Maryland, West Virginia and ICPRB sign (1993) cooperative agreement on program to restore water quality to the North Branch.

 2000s– In 2001, the ICPRB combined decades of data into a consistent and usable format for researchers and those working on the watershed in the Tidal Potomac Integrative Analysis Project.
-In 2002, ICPRB's successful American Shad Restoration Project is completed, restoring the population of this historically significant fish that once flowed freely in the Potomac but had been decimated by pollution, overfishing, and blockage over the past century.
-In 2004, along with other partners in the basin, the Commission organizes and leads the formation of a voluntary partnership between water utilities and state and federal agencies known as the Potomac River Basin Drinking Water Source Protection Partnership which will focus on protecting the water quality of the river as the source of drinking water for millions of people that live in the basin.
+In 2002, ICPRB's successful American Shad Restoration Project was completed, restoring the population of this historically significant fish that once flowed freely in the Potomac but had been decimated by pollution, overfishing, and blockage over the past century.
+In 2004, along with other partners in the basin, the Commission organized and led the formation of a voluntary partnership between water utilities and state and federal agencies known as the Potomac River Basin Drinking Water Source Protection Partnership, which will focus on protecting the water quality of the river as the source of drinking water for millions of people who live in the basin.
 ICPRB developed an index of stream health known as "Chessie BIBI" in 2008.
-The index is calculated from stream macroinvertebrate samples collected and counted by state, federal, and local agencies and other groups.
+The index is calculated from stream macroinvertebrate samples collected and counted by state, federal, and local agencies, as well as other groups.

-2010s - In 2011, scientists at ICPRB conduct a survey of freshwater mussels in the mainstem of the River.
+2010s - In 2011, scientists at ICPRB conducted a survey of freshwater mussels in the mainstem of the river.
 These sensitive creatures are good indicators of a healthy waterway.
 Having baseline information can help determine the future shifts in water quality.
-The Potomac River Basin Comprehensive Water Resources Plan is adopted in 2018.
-The plan, updated in 2023, describes a shared vision for the basin, identifies water resources issues of interstate and/or basin wide significance, and recommends actions for achieving the shared vision.
+The Potomac River Basin Comprehensive Water Resources Plan was adopted in 2018.
+The plan, updated in 2023, describes a shared vision for the basin, identifies water resource issues of interstate and/or basin-wide significance, and recommends actions to achieve the shared vision.

-2020s - A 2024 ICPRB report warns of widespread public risks and costs if contamination, drought or infrastructure damage compromises use of the Potomac River as a drinking water source.
+2020s - A 2024 ICPRB report warns of widespread public risks and costs if contamination, drought, or infrastructure damage compromises use of the Potomac River as a drinking water source.